jrbarto/Code-Smell-Detector/README.md

 Quick code description:
 - CodeSniffRunner is the main class that will execute the FileParser and GHRestClient.
 - The FileParser will kick off a new groovy process using the ProcessHelper to execute a groovy script.
 - The GHRestClient will be our access to the Github REST API.
 All REST commands will go in there.
-So far I've only added authentication.

 Building the code:
 - You must install the 'ant' build tool.
 Here is in depth documentation on how to do so on Windows: https://www.mkyong.com/ant/how-to-install-apache-ant-on-windows/ On Linux: http://how-to.cc/install-ant-on-linux